cn0047/stash/ed/ad/tree.binaryTree.md

 B-tree is also self managed multi-level index, it means when data in index grows, B-tree creates index in front of index, and so on, and when data deletes, B-tree deletes index.

+**Threaded binary tree** (TBT) - every node have value and left pointer and right pointer.
+In case we have left or right pointer empty - we can fill it with link to inorder predecessor/successor, so it become a TBT.
+To differentiate is it a pointer to child or to predecessor/successor TBT has left and right flags.